nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject11/README.md

 ![05](https://raw.githubusercontent.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject11/main/images/05.png)

 ### Step 6: Create a Databricks job to run the pipeline

+This step involves creating a Databricks job to automate the execution of the data ingestion, processing, and analysis steps.

 ![06](https://raw.githubusercontent.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject11/main/images/06.png)

 ![07](https://raw.githubusercontent.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject11/main/images/07.png)

 ### Step 7: Schedule the data pipeline job

+In this stage, a schedule is established for the Databricks job responsible for executing the entire data pipeline in an automated and regular manner.

 ![08](https://raw.githubusercontent.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject11/main/images/08.png)